turingschool/md_launch_curriculum/Mod2/Project/index.md

 * Use the Npgsql.EntityFrameworkCore.PostgreSQL Nuget package to create a database context in your application.
 * Update your Message and User classes to be used as a basis for your database tables.

 When you are finished with iteration 1, create a pull request and schedule time with a cohort-mate for some code review.
+During the code review, make comments on the pull request indicanting changes that you will make based on your review!

 ### Iteration 2 - User and Message CRUD